cyberbiont/vscode-sidenotes/README.md

 <!-- 🕮 71802268-2689-47c0-92b7-76d787c42419 -->

-### Design

 <!-- 🕮 c220a6fb-1c9f-4eab-9d43-cf4786c06a31 -->

 ### Signature

-If you collaborate with your colleague, who also uses Sidenotes, the document may contain sidenotes markers from both you and your colleague (*'foreign'* markers).
-Without signature setting, they all will be hanled by extension, disadvantages of this being:
+If you collaborate with your colleague, who also uses Sidenotes, your files may contain sidenotes markers from both you and your colleague (*'foreign'* markers).
+Without signature setting, they all will be handled by extension.
+This has disadvantages:
-* you may not want to deal with other people's sidenotes, rather concentrating on your own;
+* you may want to distinguish your own notes only;
-* if your colleague decided to make his notes private and did not commit them to VCS, his sidenotes will have 'broken' status and actions like 'prune broken' will potentially delete your colleague's sidenote markers.
+* if your colleague decided to make his notes private and did not commit them to VCS, his sidenotes will appear to have 'broken' status, and, actions like 'prune broken' will potentially delete your colleague's sidenote markers.
-Specifying your signature guarantees that extension will only take into account your 'signatured' sidenote markers.
+Specifying your signature guarantees that extension will only process your 'signatured' sidenote markersand leave alone all others.

-If you and your colleague want to share sidenotes, no problem: you can either use some common signature when authoring, for example, 'Shared' (or none at all).
+If you and your colleague want to share sidenotes, no problem: you can either use some common signature when authoring, for example, 'Shared' , or none at all.
 Or each can add his colleague's signature to his `anchor.marker.signature.read` settings.

 If you want to change signature, you can manully edit signature of marker in document.

-#### anchor.marker.readSignatures
+#### signatureFilter

+*default: false*

 This is an array of signatures that you want to be processed when looking for sidenote markers in document.
 If this setting is not set, all signatures are processed.

+Youtr own signature is automatically added to filter so that it is always corresponds to signature setting and always proccesed.

-#### anchor.marker.readUnsigned
+#### readUnsigned

+*default: true*

-Whehter to process markers that have no signature.
+Whether to process markers that have no signature.

-#### anchor.marker.signature
+#### signature

-By default: false (highly recommended that you set it).
+*default:  your username (defined in OS)*

 This will be your signature that will be written down with every comment.
 Specifired string is added to the beginning of the marker, that will be included in search RegExp.
-Keep this short, you may set this to your initials, for example.
-Sшgnature helps in understanding to whom the sidenote belongs to, even when extension is inactive.
+Signature helps in understanding to whom the sidenote belongs to, even when extension is inactive.
-By default it will be your username (defined in OS)ю Your signature, if specofied, is automatically added to readSignatures list.
+Your signature, if specified, is automatically added to signatureFilter array.

-#### anchor.marker.prefix
+#### prefix

+*default: undefined*

 Adds the string that you specify here at the beginning of the inserted marker and removes it on sidenote deletion.
 Note that in constrast to 'before' setting this is the actual text that will be added, i.e. it is a part of the document and it will be visible when extension is deactivated.